nasko25/beatgems/README.md

 1. A library of pre-generated AI beats
 2. A way to generate artist type beats using https://www.stableaudio.com/ (according to https://stability.ai/news/stable-audio-2-0 they should release an API at some point)
    It is unfeasible to fine-tune a model for several artist type beats right now, and I doubt the audiocraft models will be good enough

+Audio playback with waveforms seems to be a bit more complicated than I had hoped.
+For now I will just serve static mp3 files through an API using the wavesurfer library.

+Otherwise, something like https://github.com/serversideup/amplitudejs could be cool, but still would require UI customizations.
+I really like the wavesurfer visualization and I'd like to keep using it.
+After having a working UI and audio files, I can focus on streaming files with wavesurfer: https://github.com/katspaugh/wavesurfer.js/issues/1932#issuecomment-1782804474:

+1. Have backend serve right MIME type and supports [time range requests](https://developer.mozilla.org/en-US/docs/Web/Media/Audio_and_video_delivery/buffering_seeking_time_ranges) (should be pretty standard)
+2. Extract peaks and duration and include it in an API endpoint: https://github.com/katspaugh/wavesurfer.js/discussions/3578 You can extract the peaks from the audiodata using something like https://github.com/bbc/audiowaveform or ffmepg

+Make sure you add authentication to the API endpoints.